 Madagascar's weather changes dramatically from region to region.
 The east coast is tropical, with hot temperatures and plenty of rain.
-The highlands of the central interior are drier and cooler, while the south is drier still.
-Generally speaking, Madagascar has a cool, dry season (May - October) and a hot, rainy season (November - April).
+The highlands of the central interior are cooler and less humid, while the south is the driest region of all.
+Generally speaking, Madagascar has a cool, dry season (May to October) and a hot, rainy season (November to April).
 The latter brings frequent cyclones.

 When to Go:

-Parc National de L'Isalo offers more than 500 square miles/800 square kilometers of breathtaking desert scenery, complete with fantastic sandstone rock formations, canyons and crystal clear pools perfect for swimming.
+Parc National de L'Isalo offers more than 500 square miles/800 square kilometers of breathtaking arid scenery, complete with fantastic sandstone rock formations, canyons and crystal clear pools perfect for swimming.
 It is one of Madagascar's most rewarding destinations for hiking.

 The shores of this idyllic island are washed by clear turquoise waters and the air is fragrant with the scent of exotic blooms.
-It's also home to many of Madagascar's most exclusive hotels, and is the destination of choice for wealthy beachgoers wishing to indulge in snorkelling, sailing and scuba-diving.
+It's home to many of Madagascar's most exclusive hotels, and is the destination of choice for wealthy beachgoers wishing to go snorkeling, sailing and scuba-diving.
 Nosy Be is also one of the best places in Africa to swim with whale sharks.

-In Western Madagascar, the dirt road that connects Morondava and Belon'i Tsiribihina is home to a rare botanical spectacle, comprised of more than 20 giant baobab trees.
+In Western Madagascar, the dirt road that connects Morondava and Belon'i Tsiribihina is home to a rare botanical spectacle, comprised of dozens of giant baobab trees.
 Many of these magnificent roadside trees are several hundred years old and over 100 feet/30 meters high.
 Because the avenue isn't yet part of a national park, you can view the trees for free.

 Parc National d'Andasibe-Mantadia combines two separate parks, which together provide one of the best opportunities for a close encounter with Madagascar's largest lemur species, the indri.
 A total of 13 lemur species live in the park, as well as over 100 bird species, many of them endemic (including the Madagascar yellowbrow and the Madagascar serpent eagle).

-Fondly referred to as 'Tana', Madagascar's capital city is busy, chaotic and well worth a few days' visit at the beginning or end of your trip.
-It is a hub of Malagasy culture, known for its colonial architecture, vibrant local markets and surprising number of high-quality gourmet restaurants.
+Fondly referred to as "Tana", Madagascar's capital city is busy, chaotic and well worth a few days' visit at the beginning or end of your trip.
+It is a hub of Malagasy culture, known for its colonial architecture, vibrant art scene and surprising number of high-quality gourmet restaurants.
 Top attractions include the Rova palace complex and Analakely Market.

-Madagascar's main airport (and the port of entry for most foreign visitors) is the Ivato International Airport, located 10 miles/16 kilometers northwest of Antananarivo.
+Madagascar's main airport is Ivato International Airport, located 10 miles/16 kilometers northwest of Antananarivo.
 The airport is home to Madagascar's national airline, Air Madagascar.
-From the United States, most flights connect via Johannesburg, South Africa, or Paris, France.
+From the United States, most flights connect via Johannesburg's O.R.
+Tambo Airport or Paris, France.

-Non-nationals need a tourist visa to enter Madagascar; however, these can be purchased upon arrival at all international airports or harbours.
-It is also possible to organise a visa in advance at the Malagasy Embassy or Consulate in your home country.
+Non-nationals need a tourist visa to enter Madagascar; however, these can be purchased upon arrival at all international airports or harbors.
+It is also possible to organize a visa in advance at the Madagascan embassy or consulate in your home country.
 Check the government's visa information page for more information.

-There are no compulsory vaccinations for travellers to Madagascar, however, Centers for Disease Control and Prevention (CDC) recommends certain vaccines including Hepatitis A, Typhoid and Polio.
-Depending on the region that you're planning on visiting, anti-malaria medication may be necessary, while visitors travelling from a Yellow Fever country will need to carry proof of vaccination with them.
+There are no compulsory vaccinations for travelers to Madagascar, however the Center for Disease Control and Prevention (CDC) recommends certain vaccines including hepatitis A, typhoid and polio.
+Depending on the region you plan to visit, anti-malaria medication may be necessary, while visitors travelling from a yellow fever country will need to carry proof of vaccination with them.